{eac}SoftwareRegistry – Software Registration Server

 The added {eac}SoftwareRegistry Software Distribution Development Kit (SDK) extension makes it even easier to implement software registrations in your software package.

-With the inclusion of the SDK generated for your package, you may be able to implement the APIs for {eac}SoftwareRegistry with only a small amount of code.
+With the inclusion of the SDK generated for your package, you may be able to implement the APIs for {eac}SoftwareRegistry in minutes with only a small amount of code.

 The SDK includes everything needed to create, activate, deactivate, revise, and refresh a registration.
 It also includes the storing of the registration key, the caching of the registration data, and the scheduling of verification requests.